 Notice of Anomaly No. 1: ICP Audio Tester Error: Two voting errors were discovered upon review of the voting result printouts for the ICP Audio Accuracy test.
-Each tester is provided an engineering notebook or tester log for the unit under test to document any issues or abnormalities noticed during testing.
 The tester logs were reviewed and no voting anomalies were annotated by the testers during execution of the test.
-Based on the additional units under test with the same elections and no issues during previous testing Wyle determined this to be an isolated instance of tester error.
-To ensure accuracy and confidence within the ICP unit an additional measure was implemented by Wyle to provide a voting log in order to facilitate a second confirmation that the intended candidate was selected for each voting contest.
+An additional measure was implemented by Wyle to provide a voting log in order to facilitate a second confirmation that the intended candidate was selected for each voting contest.
 The test was restarted utilizing the new log to ensure any anomalies were logged accurately at the time of occurrence.
 The results of the second test indicated that all contests were accurately voted.